cam-pagne/Rana-Moth-WASD/README.md

 ## Magnets

-Strong magnets are crucial, as they counteract the springs in your switches.
+Strong magnets are crucial, as they have to counteract every single spring in your switches.
 I used:

 - **6x2mm Neodymium magnets**, stacked **3 high** in each of the **10 total holes** (30 total magnets).
 - These create a satisfying snap and keep the Moth securely folded.